Officers injured in Dodge City shooting improving, KBI says

 The Kansas Highway Patrol (KHP) trooper was bitten by a police K-9 during the shooting.
 He underwent surgery and is in good condition.
 He is also recovering from his injuries at home.

-The condition of the female involved in the shooting is improving, but she continues to be treated for serious injuries, according to the KBI.
+The condition of the woman involved in the shooting is improving, but she continues to be treated for serious injuries, according to the KBI.

 The KBI says that on Monday, deputies from the Clark County Sheriff’s Office observed a blue Toyota Tundra driving through Minneola.
 The Tundra matched the description of a vehicle connected to a double homicide in Phoenix, Arizona.